HermanL02/WarwickUniversity-Notes/202309/Essay.md

 However, there are some limitations in this research.
 It does not have a coverage of TLS 1.3 protocol, such as different cryptography algorithms, signatures schemes and Diffie-Hellman groups and authenticated encryption schemes.
 It cannot determine the security during the negotiation process and also does not consider the re-use of different algorithms combinations.

+For the article of the Privacy of TLS 1.3 protocol.